1Password/scim-examples/docker/README.md

 The following options are available for advanced or custom deployments.
 Unless you have a specific need, these options do not need to be modified.

 * `OP_TLS_CERT_FILE` and `OP_TLS_KEY_FILE`: These two variables can be set to the paths of a key file and certificate file secrets, which will disable Let's Encrypt functionality, causing the SCIM bridge to use your own manually-defined certificate when `OP_TLS_DOMAIN` is also defined.
 This is only supported with Docker Swarm, not Docker Compose.
-Note the additional steps above for enabling this feature.
+Note the additional steps above in the [manual self managed TLS section](#Self-managed-TLS-for-Docker-Swarm) for enabling this feature.
 * `OP_PORT`: When `OP_TLS_DOMAIN` is set to blank, you can use `OP_PORT` to change the default port from 3002 to one you choose.
 * `OP_REDIS_URL`: You can specify a `redis://` or `rediss://` (for TLS) URL here to point towards a different Redis host.
 You can then remove the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
 Redis is still required for the SCIM bridge to function.
 * `OP_PRETTY_LOGS`: You can set this to `1` if you'd like the SCIM bridge to output logs in a human-readable format.
 This can be helpful if you aren't planning on doing custom log ingestion in your environment.